aricbeaver/blog/_posts/2017-09-06-toyota-chinook-paris-restore.md

 # Water and Tank

 The water inlets and outlets on the outside of the camper were removed and replaced with removable 5 gallon water tank which fits perfectly between the closet and the wheel well after some slight planing of the closet wall.
 The [Favson Diaphragm Pump](https://www.amazon.com/dp/B017NVG1I8?ref_=pe_621110_218803130_ste_e420_dp_2){:target="_blank"} is used to pump water to the sink and only powers itself when pressure is lost in the water system.
-Both hold and cold portions of the faucet are plumbed to spit out cold water.
+Both hot and cold portions of the faucet are plumbed to spit out cold water.
 Water is sucked from the tank using a removable plastic hose.

 <blockquote>
 	<a rel="gallery-water" href="{{ site.baseurl}}/images/chinook/water/big/1.jpg" class="swipebox" title="Water tank wedged between wheel well and closet">